MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/formula-column-data-types.md

   - sanjeevgoyalmsft
   - neerajatmsft
 ---
-# Formula column data types
+# Create formula columns with decimal, whole number, float, and choice data types

-The article provides guidance on creating and using different data types in Dataverse formula columns, such as the process of creating a formula column that returns a decimal number.
+The article provides guidance on creating and using different data types in Dataverse formula columns, such as decimal, whole number, floating point, and choice columns.
 It outlines steps starting with selecting **fx Formula** as the data type and entering a numeric value-returning formula in the formula bar.

 ## Create a decimal formula column